TimTeaFan/tt_website/content/privacy.md

 <p>If you contact us via email or the contact form, the data you provide will be used for the purpose of processing your request.
 We must have this data in order to process and answer your inquiry; otherwise we will not be able to answer it in full or at all.</p>
 <p>The legal basis for this data processing is Art.
 6 Para.
 1 lit. b) GDPR.</p>
 <p>Your data will be deleted once we have fully answered your inquiry and there is no further legal obligation to store your data, such as if an order or contract resulted therefrom.</p>
+<p>The contact form is powered by the hosting service, Netlify.
+This means that if you contact us through the contact form, the data you provide will also be stored on Netlify's servers.
+All the points mentioned above under "Hosting by Netlify" apply here.</p>
    </div>

   <div class="col-12 col-lg-6 legal">